King 810: AK Concerto No. 47, 11th Movement in G Major and Rustbelt Nu Metal (2020–present)

-The band kicked off the 2020s hot with the singles, "Hellhounds," on March 13, "Dukes," on May 1, and "House of Dust" on June 12 with a new album on the way.
+The band kicked off the 2020s with the singles, "Hellhounds," on March 13, "Dukes," on May 1, and "House of Dust" on June 12 with a new album on the way.
 But before the fourth King album, Yavid dropped another BTD rap album, Black Teeth Devil, Vol 4, on April 16, featuring the single "The Noids."
 On July 31, 2020, New Album By Yavid 9 Muses.

-On November 13, 2020, the band self released their 4th album, AK Concerto No. 47, 11th Movement in G Major.
+On November 13, 2020, the band self released their fourth album, AK Concerto No. 47, 11th Movement in G Major.

 On June 9, 2025, the band released their fifth studio album, Rustbelt Nu Metal, which was recorded in front of fifty people without the use of samples, keyboards, synths, or click tracks.

 Musical characteristics and lyrics

 The band's lyrics are based on their lives growing up in the violent town of Flint.
 David Gunn himself was first arrested when he was nine years old, and states that in his area it was typical for kids at that age to commit crimes and use firearms.
 Kerrang! described Gunn's lyrical style as "heavy metal poetry" that, when performed live, has a theatrical vibe that would "leave venues full of grown men quivering in their boots."
 For this, they ranked the band number four of their 'Top 20 Hottest Bands in the World Right Now'.

 Robb Flynn of heavy metal band Machine Head says King 810 has always fascinated him as they have more of a punk-rock side – they were often banned from clubs due to the chaos and violence they caused.
 Flynn says that they remind him of his early years in Machine Head, going on to say that lyrics are "killer" and that Gunn has a really intense vocal delivery.
 Artistdirect writer Rick Florino wrote that their distinct poly-rhythmic grooves and intricate riffs border on industrial sound, and that Gunn's lyrics channels the likes of Edgar Allan Poe, Ernest Hemingway and 2Pac, yet maintain a vulgar attitude; he concludes that their sound truly represents heavy metal music.
 Gunn himself says that he enjoys creating a diverse amount of musical content.
 In addition to the heavy and aggressive music the band is known for, he is also fond of calmer tracks such as "Take It", "State of Nature", and several other acoustic interludes that punctuate Memoirs of a Murderer.
 The band also perform poem-like spoken word tracks called "Anatomy" tracks.

 One of the band's major influences is Korn, which is said to have had a particular impact on the musical style of their debut album, especially the darker sounds, lyrical style and guitar riffs.
 Their sound has also been compared to that of Slipknot and Bury Tomorrow.

 After the release of their latest song "Revenge", Gunn released a statement suggesting that they will "...never make the same move twice and we're always creating."